RasParker/XclusiveAfrica/replit.md

 - Code style: TypeScript with proper type definitions throughout

 ## System Architecture
-The platform utilizes a modern full-stack architecture.
+The platform utilizes a modern full-stack architecture optimized for African creators.
 The frontend is built with **React and TypeScript**, leveraging **Vite** for a fast development experience and **Tailwind CSS** with **shadcn/ui** for a responsive and consistent user interface. **TanStack Query (React Query)** manages state and data fetching.
 The backend is an **Express.js** application also written in **TypeScript**.
 Data persistence is handled by **Supabase PostgreSQL** and managed with **Drizzle ORM** and the `postgres-js` client.
 Authentication is managed via a **custom JWT-based system**.
-File uploads are handled by **Multer**, and **Stripe** is integrated for payment processing.
+File uploads are handled by **Multer**, and **Paystack** is integrated for payment processing (primary payment gateway for African markets).
 Real-time features such as notifications and messaging are supported by **WebSockets**.
-The system supports a multi-role structure (Admin, Creator, Fan) with distinct permissions and provides features like content management, tiered subscriptions, real-time messaging, and an analytics dashboard for creators.
+The system supports a multi-role structure (Admin, Creator, Fan) with distinct permissions and provides features like content management, tiered subscriptions, PPV purchases, real-time messaging, and an analytics dashboard for creators.
 The design ensures a consistent user experience with a focus on mobile responsiveness and a "showcase approach" for locked content to encourage conversions.
 Critical security measures are implemented, including complete content redaction for unauthorized users on the backend.

 ## Monetization Features